Mo. ° / °

 +

 Dr. McMullen joined the DMSc program as an adjunct faculty member with the inaugural class (July 2019).
 In January 2022, he transitioned to the DMSc administration.
 Dr. McMullen has extensive experience in online education and educational assessment.
 He received his Bachelor of Science from the University of Texas Medical Branch in Galveston in 1988, his Master of Science in Education at Nova Southeastern University in 2005, and his Doctorate in Education also from Nova Southeastern University in 2013.
 Dr. McMullen previously served as the Founding Chair/Director of the Central Coast PA Program and, before that, served as Associate Professor and Director of Assessment, Research, and Technology at ATSU’s Physician Assistant Studies Program in Mesa.
 He is also an adjunct faculty member (since 2017) in the Advanced PA Program, where he also served as the Director of the Online Program from 2007 to 2011.
-Dr. McMullen also teaches in the program along with assisting with the administration of the Education Track and Capstone activities, recruitment, and future course development.
+Dr. McMullen teaches in the Education Track.

 Eric Matthews, PhD, MSEd, RT